Grandmother becomes Pokemon Go Master

 She searched far and wide to catch 'em all even leaving Florida.

 "I got Tauros in Michigan.
-They are north of the 29th parallel," Connie said.
+They are north of the 29th parallel," Emmons said.